yetanotherco/aligned-layer/docs/0_internal/6_a_modify_strategies.md

 # Modify Strategy Weight Multipliers Contracts
-This doc contains a guide on how to use the modify the strategy weight multipliers on Aligned.
+This doc contains a guide on how to modify the strategy weight multipliers on Aligned.

 To run the make targets specified in this guide, you must first have the relevant following env vars under `contracts/scripts/.env`:
 ```